k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/02_core_components.md

-# Agent Framework Core Components
+# Agent Framework: Core Components

 The implementation of aifusion relies on several key components that work alongside Fabric's Data Products (Logical Units) and their logical functionalities.